SemanticMediaWiki/SemanticMediaWiki/docs/technical/code-snippets/boilerplate.resultprinter.example.md

-This document contains an example for a `ResultPrinter` both for the PHP and JavaScript part and before diving into detailt make sure you have read ["Writing a result printer"](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/docs/hacking/writing.resultprinter.md).
+This document contains an example for a `ResultPrinter` both for the PHP and JavaScript part and before diving into the details, please make sure you have read ["Writing a result printer"](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/docs/hacking/writing.resultprinter.md).

 ## PHP